flisanp/ms1-ceramic-studio/README.md

 - Show customers where to buy the products.
 - Show a wide range of items to a customer who's looking for a unique piece for their home.
 - Show a wide range of items to a retailer who wants to find good handcrafted products for their store.
-- Let users now that the ceramist is open to collaborations.
+- Let users know that the ceramist is open to collaborations.
 - Make it easy for users to contact the ceramist.

 #### User Stories